anasioulas/PCBS_multilayer_perceptron_nn/README.md

 I downloaded the Breast Cancer Wisconsin (Diagnostic) Data Set from <https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)>.
 More specifically, from
 <https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/> we downloaded the second file named "breast-cancer-wisconsin.data".
 We then converted it to a csv file, by renaming it as "breast-cancer-wisconsin.csv", so that our code can read it as a csv file.
 Then we created a script, namely `data_preparation.py`, used for the preparation of the data.

+In this script, first we do some technical processing (excluding some instances with missing features and changing the values of classification in the data -2 and 4- to match standard values -0 and 1- used in binary classification in machine learning).
+Then we normalize the data by employing the min-max normalization.
+Finally, we split the data set into a training set and a validation set.

 THE CODE IS MISSING HERE

+def data_processing():
+    """Manipulation of Breast Cancer Wisconsin (Diagnostic) Data Set.

+    Initially, 699 instances (patients) with 9 features each.
+    In the initial data set, a tumor is classified as benign (corresponding to number 2 at the last column) or malignant (corresponding to number 4 at the last column).

+    Returns normalized training and validation sets.
+    """

+    from sklearn import preprocessing
+    import pandas as pd

+    #Read the file containing the data.
+    df = pd.read_csv('wisconsin-cancer-dataset.csv',header=None)

+    #Process the data.

+    #There are some missing data in column 6.
+We exclude these rows.
+    #There are 683 remaining rows with all the features included.
+    df = df[~df[6].isin(['?'])]

+    #In the data, last column (i.e. 10) is 2 for benign and 4 for malignant.
+    #Change it to be 0 for benign and 1 for malignant.
+    df.iloc[:,10].replace(2, 0,inplace=True)
+    df.iloc[:,10].replace(4, 1,inplace=True)

+    #Data normalization.
+    names = df.columns[1:10]
+    scaler = preprocessing.MinMaxScaler()
+    scaled_df = scaler.fit_transform(df.iloc[:, 1:10])
+    scaled_df = pd.DataFrame(scaled_df, columns=names)

+    #Split data set into training and validation sets.
+    #Training set (first 500 instances).
+    x_train=scaled_df.iloc[0:500,:].values.transpose()
+    y_train=df.iloc[0:500,10:].values.transpose()
+    #Validation set.
+    x_val=scaled_df.iloc[501:683,:].values.transpose()
+    y_val=df.iloc[501:683,10:].values.transpose()

+    return x_train, y_train, x_val, y_val

 ## The neural network